Survey on 3D face reconstruction from uncalibrated images: Photometric Methods

-\citet{KemelmacherPAMI2011} proposed to recover the albedo, surface normals, and lighting by adopting the spherical harmonics approximation (eq. \eqref{eq:LambertianModel_SH}) of the Lambertian model using a template face for which the albedo, surface normals, and depth map were known.
-The proposed reconstruction scheme consisted in: 1) recovering the spherical harmonics coefficients $\vec{\gamma}$ by fitting the reference shape to the input image (using the normals and albedo of the reference template), 2) estimating the depth map for the input image (by writing the normals as functions of the depth) given the estimated $\vec{\gamma}$ and the albedo of the template, and 3) recovering the albedo with the estimated spherical harmonics coefficients and depth map.
+In the first category, \citet{KemelmacherPAMI2011} used a template face, for which the albedo, surface normals, and depth map were known; and recovered each of the elements individually by fixing the rest.
+More precisely, the proposed reconstruction scheme consisted in: 1) recovering the spherical harmonic coefficients $\vec{\gamma}$ by fitting the reference shape to the input image and fixing the normals and albedo of the template, 2) estimating the depth map for the input image given the estimated $\vec{\gamma}$ and the albedo of the template, and 3) recovering the albedo with the estimated spherical harmonic coefficients and depth map.
+However, this method is highly dependent on the image and the template used, obtaining geometries that vary significantly among reconstructions of the same subject.

-\citet{MLeePR2011,MLeePR2013,MLeeCVIU2014} reformulated the estimation of the 3D shape as a photometry-based model fitting problem.
+The works on the second category \citet{MLeePR2011,MLeePR2013,MLeeCVIU2014} reformulated the estimation of the 3D shape as a photometry-based model fitting problem.
 Whereas the above approaches vectorised the images to build 2D matrices, Lee an Choi kept the 2D nature of the images and worked with tensors.
 They assumed a Lambertian reflectance model and approximated it using spherical harmonics such that